ArkaSaha30/andy-infra/infra/README.md

 ## AWS Infra Cluster Build variables
 These variables need to be exported to the console for the build script to process.
 The AWS_SESSION_TOKEN will expire so a managed account build is only useful for "short" tests or jobs that don't require long running AWS sessions.
 Useful for: build cluster --> do tests --> destroy

+To get started:
+1) specify a directory to place your keys and sensitive data in
+2) create or copy files with sensitive data to the above directory
+   1) github token
+   2) github oauth config
+   3) github app cookie
+   4) hmac secret
+   5) oauth token
+   6) GCP bucket service account
+3) create an env.txt file with the below export statements and update for your environment and keys.
+Copy current cloudgate id/key/token to env.txt
+4) copy contents of env.txt to your terminal session to create environment variables in the session
+5) run ./build_prow_infra_on_aws.sh to start your build
+6) Update your DNS cname with ingress LB address

+Once all is deployed and running, the only job that will be configured will be what was originally configured in the job-seed.yaml file.
+In order to implement any other jobs, you will need to edit the job yaml (add a comment) and submit that change via a PR for the config-updater to pick it up and update the job-config configmap.

 **cloudgate**
 ```
 export AWS_ACCESS_KEY_ID=<access key id>